Why don't you see many bamboo bonsai at exhibits? Is "lucky bamboo" real bonsai? What is heavenly bamboo? This page has the answers.

 When buying these plants, especially when planting them in the ground, always ask which type it is.
 "Running" bamboo is invasive!

 For this reason, bamboo is most often used in groupings or forests.
 This way a stalk can often be removed without destroying the composition.
-Because of the way the rhizomes grow, sometimes this plant is perfect for shallow containers.
+Because of the way the rhizomes grow sideways, sometimes this plant is perfect for shallow containers.

-This grouping is in a shallow pot known as a suiban ... it has no holes in it.
+This shallow pot known as a suiban ... it has no holes in it.
 (This type of container is often used in Ikebana, the Japanese art of flower arranging.)

 The substantial root system of bamboo is fine with this ability to hold a small amount of water.
 It will help keep it moist in a small amount of soil.
 Look closely and you will see the beautiful carved "feet" raising the pot off the ground.